The Minority Report: Synopsis

-In a near-future version of the United States, John Allison Anderton is the aging creator and head police commissioner of the Precrime Division, in which three mutant humans called "precogs" predict all crimes before they occur.
+In a near-future version of the United States, John Aleister Anderton is the aging creator and head police commissioner of the Precrime Division, in which three mutant humans called "precogs" predict all crimes before they occur.
 While showing his new second-in-command Ed Witwer around the premises, Anderton is shocked to receive a report that he, Anderton, is predicted to murder a man within the coming week.
 Believing Witwer has framed him in order to steal his job, Anderton tells his much younger wife Lisa, who is a fellow police official.
 Becoming paranoid, he soon suspects that she and Witwer may be joined in a conspiracy against him.

 Knowing that a copy of the report is automatically sent to the Army as a safeguard, Anderton rushes home.
 He is suddenly abducted and brought before Leopold Kaplan, a retired general and Anderton's expected murder victim, although the two have never met.
 Kaplan hears Anderton's claims of ignorance, but still moves to hand him over to police custody.
 However, a mysterious man named Fleming crashes Anderton's transport vehicle and, claiming that Anderton is being framed by Witwer, allows him to escape.

 Anderton contacts a friend at Precrime to inquire about a "minority report": a type of dissenting opinion in which one of the three precogs' predictions conflicts with those of the other two.
 Indeed, he learns that a minority report exists: one of the precogs predicted that Anderton would refrain from murdering Kaplan once he became aware of the situation.
 Anderton must now decide whether to remain silent and turn himself in, or speak up about the minority report and thus reveal a flaw that could discredit the entire Precrime system.